Lonsdale201/unity-for-wp/README.md

 - New Project name column option added in the build list
 - New reuploaded date column added in the build list
 - The loader runs only once at a time
-- Automatice added current post id as attributum to canvas html element
+- Automatice added current post id as attributum to canvas html element (data-post-id)

 ---